firmai/tsgan/alg/timegan/readme.md

-See the [colab](https://colab.research.google.com/drive/1aenzDNjZjRHdR9YO1iPBTrzoTrqYaHtQ?usp=sharing) I developed for an interactive experience.
+See the [colab](https://colab.research.google.com/drive/1aenzDNjZjRHdR9YO1iPBTrzoTrqYaHtQ?usp=sharing) developed by @firmai for an interactive experience.

 2019 NeurIPS Submission